emichr/align_sped/README.md

   * `test_gaussian_2d.py` for unit testing input and output of 2D gaussian function

 ## Tasks
-- [ ] Implement fitting function and documentation
+- [ ] Finish fitting function
 - [ ] Implement more and better unit testing gases and functions
+- [ ] Provide documentation on all tools

 ## Issues